-36. Defendants Cline and Kirby deliberately chose to turn a blind eye to the wrongdoing by Watts and his gang.
+39. High ranking officials within the Chicago Police Department learned about the above described credible allegations of serious wrongdoing by Watts and the Watts Gang, but they deliberately chose to turn a blind eye to the wrongdoing by Watts and his gang.

-ANSWER: Defendant Officers deny they engaged in any misconduct, including a pattern of wrongdoing, and therefore deny the allegations in this Paragraph as directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+ANSWER: The allegations in this Paragraph are conclusory and premised on the vague and unidentified terms "Watts and the Watts Gang" and are therefore incapable of response.
+To the extent an answer is required, Defendant Officers deny they engaged in any wrongdoing and therefore deny the allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants and/or individuals.

-37. As a direct and proximate result of the deliberate indifference of defendants Cline and Kirby, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.
+40. As a direct and proximate result of the deliberate indifference of these high-ranking officials, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrests, detentions, and prosecutions of plaintiffs, as described above.

-ANSWER: Defendant Officers deny they engaged in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against

-Plaintiff or other persons at the Ida B. Wells Homes, deny that Plaintiff was wrongfully arrested, detained, or prosecuted, deny that they engaged in any of the alleged misconduct and therefore deny the allegations in this Paragraph directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+ANSWER: Defendant Officers deny they engaged in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against Plaintiffs or other persons at the Ida B. Wells Homes, deny that Plaintiffs were wrongfully arrested, detained, or prosecuted, deny that they engaged in any of the alleged misconduct and therefore deny the allegations in this Paragraph directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants and/or individuals.